 Lynne has some great ideas for using lavender in various projects.
 Smells good to me!

 11. Flea Market Glass Garden Totem –by Sue and Jeanne – Flea Market Gardening

 Hop on over to Flea Market Gardening to see how easy it is to make your own birdbath from glassware.
 And if you love great garden junk, I may never see you again!

 12. Staggered planter for instant curb appeal – by Carol – The Gardening Cook

 I hope you’ve found some ideas you can use in your garden.
-And watch for more ideas coming soon!
+There’s lots more free garden art project ideas here.
+Enjoy!